RickyLoader/PlexGap/README.md

 As obtaining the information for all movies in your plex library is a time consuming process, the application will save the relevant data in a json file as it is found.

-If you have run the application before and haven't added anything new to your library that you'd like to include, you can opt to provide the path (including extension) to this json file to prevent having to go through the process again.
+If you have run the application before, you can select this option to prevent having to go through the process again.
+New movies on plex that are not in the json file are appended to it.

 ### Plex API

-You will be prompted to provide a path for where the application should save the data that is found in json format.

-E.g: `C:Users\Me\Desktop\movies.json` or `missing.json` etc.

-This file will be created, and can be used to quickly run the application again without going through the below process.

 The application will first query your plex server for the contents of your library.

-Each item has a unique `ratingKey` which the application must then pass back to plex to obtain the item's metadata.

-This metadata includes the `guid` of the item, which is the unique id used by either IMDB or TMDB to identify a movie.
+Each item in your library has a unique `guid`, which is the id used by either IMDB or TMDB to identify a movie.

-The `guid` is then passed to the TMDB API to find the collection id of the movie (if it belongs to a collection).
+This `guid` is passed to the TMDB API to find the collection id of the movie (if it belongs to a collection).

+This process can take a few minutes depending on the size of your library, so the results are stored in a json file named what has been specified in credentials.json.
+This can be used to quickly run the application again.

 ## Using the data